termbox/termbox2/README.md

 ### API

-The basic API should be pretty self-explanatory.
+The basic API is pretty self-explanatory.
 Consult the header file itself for the complete API and documentation.

 ```c
 int tb_init();